-Roger is a wildlife sound recordist & photographer, who has been visiting Colonsay for over 30 years.
-In his 40 year career he has recorded sound for TV, film & CD productions.
-A couple of years ago he produced his own CD entitled 'Wild Hebrides' using many sounds recorded on Colonsay - a recording which when played can fool even the most knowledgeable people into thinking the Colonsay wildlife is much closer than expected!
+Roger is a wildlife sound recordist and photographer, who has been visiting Colonsay for over 30 years.
+In his 40 year career he has recorded sound for TV, film and CD productions.
+A couple of years ago he produced his own CD entitled 'Wild Hebrides' using many sounds recorded on Colonsay – a recording which when played can fool even the most knowledgeable people into thinking the Colonsay wildlife is much closer than expected!

 Sounds of Nature

 Margaret is a sewing & needlework fanatic and loves to create pieces using both well known & unusual sewing techniques.
 She is part of several vibrant crafting groups in her home area of Carnforth, taking in Quilting, Felting, Fabric Dyeing and Embellishing.
 She has been coming to Colonsay for 20 years and is a keen participant in the Spring Festival craft workshops, as well as a being a tutor at the festival.